emirkuloglu/User-Account-React-Native/README.md

 # 👤 User Account App

-Hello!
-This project is a **React Native** based user account application.
+Hi!
+This application is a **React Native** based user account application.
 Users can sign in and out.
 New users can be created.
 On the main page, users can add, delete, and update data.

 ---